 Where to live in The Magic City

-- An apartment in Coconut Grove, Coral Gables, Key Biscayne, Downtown, Bal Harbour, and Miami Beach will run you between $2,000 and $3,000.
+- An apartment in Coconut Grove, Coral Gables, Key Biscayne, Downtown, Brickell, and Miami Beach will run you between $2,300 and $3,400.

 - As you move west away from the ocean, the apartments will get less expensive.
-In fact, there are many places only a half hour from Miami Beach that go for $500 a month.
+In fact, there are places only a half-hour from Miami Beach that go for $900 a month.

 So let’s get this out of the way now: if you’re on a tight budget, look to Miami Lakes, North Miami, or Little Havana.
-If cost is no object, look to Bal Harbour, Miami Beach, or Key Biscayne.
+If cost is no object, look to Brickell, Miami Beach, or Key Biscayne.

 Where are people like me living?

-We all want to live near people who are at similar points in their lives and the website Esri.com does an amazing job breaking down city demographics by zip code with their ziptapestry tool.
+We all want to live near people who are in similar seasons of their lives (students want to live by other students, older persons want to live by older persons, etc.), and the website Esri.com does an amazing job breaking down city demographics by zip code with their zip code tapestry tool.

 Here’s a breakdown of how to get around in the city